-The Manager is a wholly-owned subsidiary entity of Brookfield, which holds indirectly all of the Class B Interests and also holds approximately 48% of the issued and outstanding common shares of Fraser Papers.
+The Manager is a wholly-owned subsidiary entity of Brookfield, which holds indirectly all of the Class B Interests and 25% of the Fund Units.
+Brookfield also holds approximately 71% of the issued and outstanding common shares of Fraser Papers as at December 31, 2007.